igbatov/sci-map/README.md

 You can also make some nodes more visible to you (make them bigger) - this changes also will not be commited.

 ### Special type nodes
-Edge science cannot be organized in a clear phenomena-produces-phenomena structures described above.
+Due to our lack of knowledge many phenomenas still cannot be organized in a clear phenomena-produces-phenomena structures described above.
 Sometimes you have just several small pieces of huge puzzle yet to be solved.
 However, this pieces is worth to be described to ease further puzzle investigation (clear phenomena-produces-phenomena description is a final goal).
 That is why there are two special group type for node - "book" and "questions".